Ethiopia–Israel relations: Mengistu rule

 Even after Ethiopia broke diplomatic relations with Israel in 1973, Israeli military aid continued after the Derg military junta came to power and included spare parts and ammunition for U.S.-made weapons and service for U.S.-made F-5 jet fighters.
 Israel also maintained a small group of military advisers in Addis Ababa.

-In 1978, however, when the Israeli Minister of Foreign Affairs Moshe Dayan admitted that Israel had been providing security assistance to Ethiopia, Mengistu Haile Mariam expelled all Israelis so that he might preserve his relationship with radical Arab states such as Libya and South Yemen.
+During the Ogaden War, Israeli Minister of Foreign Affairs Moshe Dayan publicly acknowledged that Israel had been providing security assistance and arms to Ethiopia.
+Israeli support began after Mengistu's government requested weapons, prompting Israel to consult with the United States before delivering arms via cargo planes.
+Several Arab states also accused Israel of direct involvement in the conflict.
+Mengistu Haile Mariam expelled all Israelis so that he might preserve his relationship with radical Arab states such as Libya and South Yemen.
+Mengistu had sought Israeli support during the war even though the Soviets and Cubans were uncomfortable with their presence in Ethiopia.

 Although respectively Addis Ababa claimed it had terminated its military relationship with Israel, military cooperation continued.
 In 1983, for example, Israel provided communications training, and in 1984 Israeli advisers trained the Presidential Guard and Israeli technical personnel served with the police.
 Some Western observers believed that Israel provided military assistance to Ethiopia in exchange for Mengistu's tacit cooperation during Operation Moses in 1984, in which 10,000 Beta Israel (Ethiopian Jews) were evacuated to Israel.
 In 1985 Israel reportedly sold Addis Ababa at least US$20 million in Soviet-made munitions and spare parts captured in Lebanon.
 According to the Eritrean People's Liberation Front (EPLF), the Mengistu regime received US$83 million worth of Israeli military aid in 1987, and Israel deployed some 300 military advisers to Ethiopia.
 Additionally, the EPLF claimed that thirty-eight Ethiopian pilots had gone to Israel for training.

 As Mengistu's allies in the Socialist Bloc went into a state of crisis and division, Ethiopia began to put more emphasis on relations with Israel.
 In 1989 formal diplomatic relations were reinstated.
 In late 1989, Israel reportedly finalized a secret agreement to provide increased military assistance in exchange for Mengistu's promise to allow Ethiopia's remaining Beta Israel to immigrate to Israel.
 In addition, the two nations agreed to restore diplomatic relations and increase intelligence cooperation.
 Mengistu apparently believed that Israel, unlike the Soviet Union, whose military advisers emphasized conventional tactics, could provide the training and matériel needed to transform the Ethiopian army into a counterinsurgency force.

-During 1990 Israeli-Ethiopian relations grew stronger.
+During the 1990s, Israeli-Ethiopian relations grew stronger.
 According to the New York Times, Israel supplied 150,000 rifles, cluster bombs, ten to twenty military advisers to train Mengistu's Presidential Guard, and an unknown number of instructors to work with Ethiopian commando units.
 Unconfirmed reports also suggested that Israel had provided the Ethiopian Air Force with surveillance cameras and had agreed to train Ethiopian pilots.